zsolt2/foodbear/README.md

 There are two authentication leves, both on the frontend and the backend.
 It is achieved  by using [JWT tokens](https://jwt.io/).

-Reular users can make read operations throug the API, and make orders.
+Regular users can make read operations throug the API, and make orders.

 Admin user can delete and create other users.
-Furthermore they can create, delete, modify foods, partners and couriers.
+Furthermore they can create, delete or modify foods, partners and couriers.

 Regural user can not access ceartain frontend pages, and can not access ceartan API features.